MuhammadHarisSiddiqui620/Fitness-Tracker/README.md

     * The user will also have the option to post their workouts for others to see.
 This feature may be presented once the user has finished inputting data from their workout
 * Detail
     * This will be used when displaying data to the user, such as calories burned, distance walked,

-* Profile
-    * the user will have to create a profile in order to keep track of their progress.
-The profile activity, will display the users information, and more features may be added during development

 ### 3. Navigation